 Also, detail the different marketing and commercialization strategies you intend to use.

-In addition to the specific documents that we will see below, these have been the main requirements you must consider for a successful application.
+In addition to the specific documents that we will see below in the application process section, the previous 3 requirements correspond to the 3 main keys that are legally necessary to achieve a successful application.

 However, there are a number of extras that you can include to your application that can certainly help in getting your visa.